andrasq/node-docs/unique_ids.md

 The key here is to not recompute results that can be reused from the previous call.
 Of the four id components, 2 do not change, and one changes only infrequently.
-The previously computed strings can be reused reused.
+The previously computed strings can be reused.

-Preformatting just machineId and processId is 60% faster, 1100k ids / second.
+Preformatting just machineId and processId is already 60% faster, 1100k ids / second.

-Reusing the timestamp (which changes just once every 1000 milliseconds) for up to 10 ms or 1000 calls is 250% faster yet, 2700 ids / second.
+Reusing the timestamp (which changes just once every 1000 milliseconds) for up to 10 ms or 1000 calls is 250% faster still, 2700 ids / second.

         var _timestamp;
         var _timestampStr;